Small Giant Games: Acquisition by Zynga

 In December 2018, Zynga announced that it had reached an agreement to purchase Small Giant Games.
-Zynga purchased 80% of the company initially for USD 330 million in cash and USD 230 million in Zynga unregistered common stock.
+Zynga purchased 80% of the company initially for US$330 million in cash and US$230 million in Zynga unregistered common stock.
 The terms for purchasing the remaining portion of the company was set to be based on its performance over the three years following the initial acquisition.

 Empires and Puzzles continued to perform well for Small Giant and Zynga.
-In October 2019, the game reached USD 500 million in lifetime revenue and reached 41 million downloads.
+In October 2019, the game reached US$500 million in lifetime revenue and reached 41 million downloads.
 In May 2020, Zynga paid the first of three installments for the remaining 20 percent of the company, transferring $122 million to Small Giant after Zynga posted $404 million in revenue for the first quarter of 2020, a 52% increase.
 The strong performance of Empires & Puzzles resulted in a second performance-based earnout payment of $240 million in May 2021, and total payments for the acquisition ultimately surpassed $922 million.
+Empires and Puzzles celebrated a new milestone for the game with its 9 year anniversary on March 18th, 2026.

 Small Giant soft launched its next game, Puzzle Combat, on March 8, 2019.
 The game shares many gameplay elements with Empires and Puzzles, but it features a modern warfare setting.